DevNambi/blog-drafts/9909 - Leadership and Management Links.md

 * http://www.washingtonpost.com/blogs/wonkblog/wp/2015/04/23/how-to-seem-smart-in-meetings-without-really-trying/ <- hilarious and cynical

+"It is common wisdom that first line eng. mgrs shouldn't write code.
+It's super useful if they read code, though--no one mentions that."

 <li><a href="http://lifehacker.com/5936493/want-to-be-a-great-leader-start-reading" time_added="1348860619" tags="hn">Want to Be a Great Leader?
 Start Reading</a></li>
 <li><a href="http://t.co/YYHq3ykW" time_added="1351961289" tags="hn">sqlinsaneo: This RT @msuster: This remains one of my most important managem</a></li>
 <li><a href="http://pulse.sqlserverpedia.com/blog/transitioning-into-management-lessons-learned/" time_added="1353428056" tags="hn,sql">Transitioning into Management; lessons learned… | Blog | SQLServerPedia</a></li>